Master of International Relations and Diplomacy

 - 60 point research dissertation.

-Students start their studies in February (Semester 1) and the normal enrolment would be full-time for one year.
-However, with approval, students can study part-time over two years.
+Students start their studies in February (Semester 1) and the normal enrolment would be full-time for 12 months.
+However, with approval, students can study part-time up to 36 months.

 All students must complete: